About CAB Thesaurus

 When a term record is displayed, the "Send Feedback" option is shown on the top right of the screen.
 Clicking on this opens the default mail client on your computer, with the current (or first) term as the subject, and the predefined recipient email@example.com.

-These files contain sample data from the 2011 CAB Thesaurus, consisting of 12794 records starting with the letter A in English.
+These files contain sample data from the 2017 CAB Thesaurus, consisting of 13839 records starting with the letter A in English.
+The XML and SKOS/RDF outputs use UTF-8 encoding.

 Verbose field labels are used in all these files making their contents self-explanatory.
 For further information please email firstname.lastname@example.org.